libavg/libavg/sphinxdoc/misc.rst

         .. py:method:: stop()

         Ends the recording and writes the rest of the file to disk.
+Note that this is asynchronous to normal playback.
+If you need to immediately re-opening the video file (e.g. for playback in a video node), destroy the python object first.
+This waits for sync.

     .. autofunction:: getMemoryUsage() -> int